 A = the manufacturer's recycling obligation as determined under section 115A.1320;

-B = the number of pounds of covered electronic devices recycled by a manufacturer from households during the immediately preceding program year, as reported under section 115A.1316, subdivision 1;
+B = the number of pounds of covered electronic devices that a manufacturer recycled or arranged to have collected and recycled from households during the immediately preceding program year, as reported under section 115A.1316, subdivision 1;

 C = the number of phase I or phase II recycling credits a manufacturer elects to use to calculate the variable recycling fee; and